Suhail-Sharieff/myDSAnotes/algos/_3_binarySearch/readMe.md

 4. **Distinct Patterns in Array**
    - When there is a distinct pattern in the elements before and after the midpoint, Binary Search can be utilized to exploit these patterns for efficient searching.

+5. **Dividing arrays into k parts such that somethng is mimimal or maximal**
+   - Try thinking of BS